todogroup/opencodeofconduct/index.md

 - Unwelcome sexual attention
 - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
 - Continued one-on-one communication after requests to cease
-- Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other GF members or other vulnerable people from intentional abuse
+- Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect other [COMMUNITY] members or other vulnerable people from intentional abuse
 - Publication of non-harassing private communication

 Our open source community prioritizes marginalized people’s safety over privileged people’s comfort.
 The **[COMMUNITY]** community leaders will not act on complaints regarding: